ezEngine/docs/docs/runtime/configuration/startup.md

 A lot of code can be initialized easily in all applications.
 However, some code strictly requires a window or graphics API to work with and could never be initialized successfully in a command line application.

 Therefore, the startup system splits the engine initialization into two phases: **core systems startup** (phase 1) and **high level systems startup** (phase 2).
 For command line applications, we would only ever run phase 1.
 In a proper game, we would first run phase 1, then create our window and rendering API and finally run phase 2.
-This way, when we don't need things like a renderer or the [input system (TODO)](../../input/input-overview.md), we simply exclude all high level systems from being initialized.
+This way, when we don't need things like a renderer or the [input system](../../input/input-overview.md), we simply exclude all high level systems from being initialized.

 ### Dependencies